 Uber competes with rival Lyft (NASDAQ: LYFT) in ride hailing and DoorDash (NYSE:DASH), Just Eat Takeaway (ENXTAM:TKWY), Delivery Hero (XTRA: DHER), and Deliveroo (LSE:ROO).

-Uber's revenue growth over the last three years has been very strong, averaging 38.8% annually.
+Uber's revenue growth over the last three years has been exceptional, averaging 56.3% annually.
+This quarter, Uber reported mediocre 11.4% year-on-year revenue growth, missing Wall Street's expectations.

-Ahead of the earnings results the analysts covering the company were estimating sales to grow 31.5% over the next twelve months.
+Ahead of the earnings results, analysts covering the company were projecting sales to grow 17.5% over the next 12 months.

-As a gig economy marketplace, Uber generates revenue growth by a combination of the volume of services users order and how much commission it earns.
+As a gig economy marketplace, Uber generates revenue growth by expanding the number of services on its platform (e.g. rides, deliveries, freelance jobs) and raising the commission fee from each service provided.

-Over the last two years the number of Uber's paying users, a key usage metric for the company, grew 17.7% annually to 122 million users.
-This is a solid growth for a consumer internet company.
+Over the last two years, Uber's users, a key performance metric for the company, grew 15.5% annually to 142 million.
+This is solid growth for a consumer internet company.

 Revenue Per User

-Uber’s ARPU growth has been strong over the last two years, averaging 34.5%.
-The ability to increase price while still growing its user base shows the value of Uber’s platform, as its users continue to spend more than last year.
-This quarter, ARPU grew 70.1% year on year, reaching $66.17 for each of the paying users.
+Uber's ARPU growth has been exceptional over the last two years, averaging 40.5%.
+The company's ability to increase prices while growing its users demonstrates its platform's value, as its users are spending significantly more than last year.
+This quarter, ARPU declined 2.7% year on year to $65.44 per user.

 User Acquisition Efficiency

-Uber's EBITDA came in at $364 million this quarter, which translated to a 4.5% margin.
-Over the last twelve months Uber has shown above-average profitability for a consumer internet business with average EBITDA margins of 2.15%.
+This quarter, Uber's EBITDA came in at $1.1 billion, resulting in a 11.8% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 9.5%.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Uber's free cash flow came in at $382 million in Q2, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Uber's free cash flow came in at $905 million in Q3, up 153% year on year.

-Sporting a market capitalization of $48.3 billion, more than $4.39 billion in cash and with positive free cash flow over the last twelve months, we're confident that Uber has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $98.4 billion, more than $4.4 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that Uber is attractively positioned to invest in growth.

 Is Now The Time?